ome/omero-documentation/README.rst

 File names
 ==========

-reST source file names should carry the ``txt`` suffix and use lowercase alphanumeric characters and the ``-`` (minus) symbol.
+reST source file names should carry the ``rst`` suffix and use lowercase alphanumeric characters and the ``-`` (minus) symbol.

 Indentation